yandex-cloud/docs/en/_api-ref-grpc/datatransfer/api-ref/grpc/endpoint_service.md

 Field | Description
 --- | ---
 folder_id | **string**<br>Identifier of the folder containing the endpoints to be listed. page_size | **int64**<br>The maximum number of endpoints to be sent in the response message.
-If the folder contains more endpoints than page_size, next_page_token will be included in the response message.
-Include it into the subsequent ListEndpointRequest to fetch the next page.
-Defaults to 100 if not specified.
-The maximum allowed value for this field is 500. page_token | **string**<br>Opaque value identifying the endpoints page to be fetched.
-Should be empty in the first ListEndpointsRequest.
-Subsequent request should have this field filled with the next_page_token from the previous ListEndpointsResponse.
+If the folder contains more endpoints than `page_size`, `next_page_token` will be included in the response message.
+Include it into the subsequent `ListEndpointRequest` to fetch the next page.
+Defaults to `100` if not specified.
+The maximum allowed value for this field is `500`. page_token | **string**<br>Opaque value identifying the endpoints page to be fetched.
+Should be empty in the first `ListEndpointsRequest`.
+Subsequent requests should have this field filled with the `next_page_token` from the previous `ListEndpointsResponse`.

 ### ListEndpointsResponse {#ListEndpointsResponse}

 Field | Description
 --- | ---
 endpoints[] | **[Endpoint](#Endpoint1)**<br>The list of endpoints.
-If there are more endpoints in the folder, then next_page_token is a non-empty string to be included into the subsequent ListEndpointsRequest to fetch the next endpoints page. next_page_token | **string**<br>Opaque value identifying the next endpoints page.
+If there are more endpoints in the folder, then `next_page_token` is a non-empty string to be included into the subsequent `ListEndpointsRequest` to fetch the next endpoints page. next_page_token | **string**<br>Opaque value identifying the next endpoints page.
 This field is empty if there are no more endpoints in the folder.
-Otherwise it is non-empty and should be included in the subsequent ListEndpointsRequest to fetch the next endpoints page.
+Otherwise, it is non-empty and should be included in the subsequent `ListEndpointsRequest` to fetch the next endpoints page.

 ### Endpoint {#Endpoint1}